By big day I mean Thanksgiving. By prepping I mean keeping a close eye on healthy eating.

 1 1/2 cups cooked black beans, rinsed and drained

 Preheat the oven to 400 degrees F. Tear off about a 4×4 inch square of aluminum foil.
 Cut off the top of the full head of garlic removing just enough so that all the cloves are exposed.
 Place the garlic in the center of the foil, cut side up.
-Drizzle with about a teaspoon of olive oil.
-Wrap the foil around the garlic and roast for about 30 minutes or until soft.
+Drizzle with the olive oil.
+Wrap the foil around the garlic and roast for 30 to 45 minutes, until soft.
 Remove from the the oven and allow to cool.

 While the garlic is roasted, begin to prepare the soup.
 Pour any excess water off of the thawed tomatoes.
 Place the tomatoes in a large soup pot and heat to medium-high.
 Allow the tomatoes to cook down, crushing them with a spoon or potato masher as they cook, for about 15 minutes.
-Remove any foam that rises to the top, if desired.
+Remove and discard any foam that rises to the top.

 Stir in the basil, red pepper, salt and sugar.
 Unwrap the garlic and squeeze all of the roasted cloves into a dish.
-I think using your hands is the easiest.
 Be sure to separate out any skin and leave only the soft flesh.
 Add the garlic to the soup.
 Remove from the heat.

 Use an immersion blender to blend the soup and puree the tomatoes.
 You can also transfer it in batches to a blender to do this.
 Once everything is smooth simmer over medium heat for 5 more minutes and let the soup thicken.

 Finally stir in the black beans and heat through.
-Serve sprinkled with grated Parmesan cheese and croutons if desired.
-Makes about 4 servings.
+Serve sprinkled with grated Parmesan cheese, if desired.